 This menu selects the automatic start/stop function.
 Button 4 cycles between Empty, Fill, Maintain Out and Maintain In.

 THROTTLING MENU

 The throttling menu allows the user to configure throttle control.
-It also allows programming the automatic start/stop throttle profiles as shown in the diagram on page 16.
+It also allows programming the automatic start/stop throttle profiles as shown in the following diagram.

 IDLE RPM